 Redirect are needed to ensure a user’s journey is not interrupted and they can find the desired content on your website.

 If no redirects are employed and content has moved (or been removed), a user is likely to hit a 404 page not found.
-404’s naturally occur, but too many 404 that are created through content disappearing and not being replaced in some way are detrimental to a sites performance.
+404’s naturally occur, but too many 404 that are created through content disappearing and not being replaced in some way are detrimental to a site’s performance.
 These will cause users to leave the site, also known as a “bounce“.

 If this is a “service’, for example, the user should be directed to a similar “service” page.
 If this is not possible, they should be directed to a category landing page.
-This is a page which summarises all available services, so the user can then make an informed decision as to where to go next.
+This is a page that summarises all available services, so the user can then make an informed decision as to where to go next.